 An anode rod is a long metal rod, usually formed of magnesium or aluminum around a steel wire core.
 The rod is inserted into the water heater storage tank, where it slowly degrades.
 As long as the anode rod is degrading in the tank, the tank lining will be protected from rusting.
 This is accomplished through a process called electrolysis, by which the metals in the anode rod attract ions that normally cause rust in iron and steel.
 These ions are what cause the anode rod to degrade over time.
 Unfortunately, the protection the anode rod provides is not permanent.

 Eventually, the anode rod will degrade to the point where it can no longer attract the ions that cause rust.
 At that point, the rod will need to be replaced in order to maintain protection for the water heater tank.
 A water heater tank with an expended anode rod is no better off than one without an anode rod at all.
 This is why you need to schedule water heater maintenance at least once a year.
-Your water heater technician should check the anode rod, and replace it if necessary.
+Your water heater or plumbing technician should check the anode rod, and replace it if necessary.

 If you need to schedule a water heater maintenance appointment, call Bell Plumbing and Heating.
 We offer a full range of water heater services in Denver, CO.

 We’re ready to answer your questions or schedule your appointment, call now or book online!